Retinal Detachment Treatment

 Corticosteroids reduce inflammation, which is common in some retinal disorders.
 Diabetic retinopathy, central retinal vein occlusion and post-operative macular oedema are sometimes treated with corticosteroids.

-Ozurdex implant
+Ozurdex Implant

 Navigating Advanced Retinal Treatments for Australians

-The retina is the inside lining in the eyeball and is tucked away behind the eye.
+The retina is the inside lining of the eyeball and is tucked away behind the eye.
 Because of this, it is often forgotten until issues arise.
-The middle of the retina is called the macular and this is the central part of your vision.
-There are many diseases that can affect the macula and the retina.
-The most common diseases include diabetic eye disease and macular degeneration.
+The middle of the retina is called the macula, and this is the central part of your vision.
+There are many diseases that can affect the macula and the retina, requiring specialised assessment by a retina specialist.

 Age-related macular degeneration (AMD) is the most common macular disease in Australia, responsible for half of all blindness and severe vision loss.
-In fact about 1.5 million Australians have signs of AMD, which is about 17 Australians over the age of 50.
-The implications of untreated, retinal conditions can extend beyond vision impairment.
-It can significantly hinder daily activities, your independence and emotional well-being.
+In fact, about 1.5 million Australians have signs of AMD, which is about 17 Australians over the age of 50.
+The implications of untreated retinal conditions can extend beyond vision impairment.
+It can significantly hinder your daily activities, independence, and emotional well-being.

 It is imperative for Australians, particularly those over 50 years old, to seek appropriate care for retinal issues to ensure you maintain and safeguard your vision.
-Soughting diagnoses, intervention and management of retinal conditions are important to preserving visual acuity and preventing further deterioration.
+Seeking diagnoses, intervention and management of retinal conditions are important to preserving visual acuity and preventing further deterioration.
 Ignoring early warning signs or delaying treatment can lead to irreversible vision loss and a reduced quality of life.
 So it’s important to care for your eyes and seek treatment when needed.

 Common Retinal Conditions in Australia